 With the picture above it's not difficult to remember this idiomatic expression.
-The young man is jumping with delight on top of (over) the moon.
-He's way up in the sky and that shows the height of his happiness.
-This is a very common expression in English.
+The young couple standing over the moon is delighted because they have just gotten engaged to be married.
+The moon is located way up in the sky and that shows the height of their happiness.

 — I was over the moon when I found out my wife was pregnant with twins.